 Unfortunately, that's rarely the case.

-Helping your children live happily between two homes can be hard, but it doesn’t have to be.
-Keeping things predictable, staying organised and communicating can help turn the worst of co-parenting situations into a positive new beginning.
+The reality is that helping your children live happily between two homes can be hard, but it doesn't have to be.
+Keeping things predictable, staying organised and communicating can turn the worst of shared parenting situations into a positive new beginning.

 Keep things predictable